 Best gay hotel in Saint Martin/Sint Maarten

-If you’re looking for the gayest place to stay on the island, we recommend the Paradise Peak (formerly ‘Villa Rainbow').
+If you’re looking for the gayest place to stay on the island, we recommend Paradise Peak (formerly ‘Villa Rainbow').
 It’s a small, quiet, adult-only guesthouse with a clothing-optional pool.
 It is tucked away up in Marigot’s Pic Paradis hills where you have THE best views of the island.

 5. Saint Croix

 Mirror, mirror, on the wall, which is the gayest Virgin Island of them all?
 Saint Croix, sweety!
-Best of all, neighbouring Saint Thomas Island is equally gay-friendly and only 25 minutes away in a seaplane.
+Best of all, neighboring Saint Thomas Island is equally gay-friendly and only 25 minutes away in a seaplane.
 If you don’t like flying, you can also take a ferry over to Saint Thomas, which takes a couple of hours but is well worth the trip.
 Saint Croix is part of the U.S. Virgin Islands (not to be confused with the more conservative British Virgin Islands).

 Gay Saint Croix in a nutshell